 Limitations: The seismic reflection method is quite labor intensive, and significant data processing is required.
 This is one of the more expensive geophysical methods.
 In addition, any local vibration source, including industrial areas and road traffic, may produce noisy data.

 Basic Concept: The seismic refraction method can be used to locate fractures and weak zones.
-The method requires a seismic energy source, usually a hammer for depths less than 15 m and black powder ges for depths to 30 m.
+The method requires a seismic energy source, usually a hammer for depths less than 30 m and black powder seismic guns ges for depths over 30 m.
 The seismic waves then penetrate the overburden and refract along the bedrock surface.
 While they are traveling along this surface, they continually radiate seismic waves back to the ground surface.
 These are then detected by geophones placed on the ground surface.
 Both compressional waves and shear waves can be used in the seismic refraction method, although compressional waves are most commonly used.
 Figure 114a shows the layout of the instrument, the main seismic waves involved, and the resulting time-distance graph.

 Figure 114.
 Seismic Refraction: field set up and data recorder.

-Surveys for fracture zones are somewhat different from the more conventional application of the seismic refraction method, which is mapping bedrock topography, as illustrated in figure 114.
+Surveys for fracture zones are somewhat different from the more conventional application of the seismic refraction method, which is mapping bedrock topography, as illustrated in Figure 114.
 Bedrock fracture zones are recognized from the character of the first signal arrivals at the geophones.
-Fracture zones attenuate the signal and can cause time shifts as illustrated in figure 94.
+Fracture zones attenuate the signal and can cause time shifts as illustrated in Figure 94.
 In this case, the amplitudes of the traces from geophones 2 and 3 are attenuated.

 Figure 94.
 Seismic refraction across a fracture zone.